 Writing November Rain (1992)

 November Rain, by most accounts, is GN’R’s epic masterpiece.
 The nine-plus minute song from Use Your Illusion I was penned by Axl – as was the treatment for the music video, which then became the first ’80s promo in rock music to reach one billion views on YouTube.
 Good thing, too – the vid is notoriously known as one of the most expensive ever, estimated to have cost over $1,500,000.
 How much of that was spent on wind machines, we’ll never know…

 Finally Releasing Chinese Democracy (2008)

 Guns N’ Roses began writing music for Chinese Democracy in 1994.
 There were so many problems with drugs, band-bickering, and over-perfectionism that almost nothing got done.
 According to official documents, the record label Geffen finally told Axl they’d give him $1 million if he could get the record done by 1998.
 However, he missed the deadline by 10 years: it finally came out on November 23, 2008.

 Joining AC/DC (2016)

 In 2016, it was announced that AC/DC vocalist Brian Johnson would have to quit touring due to hearing problems and Axl Rose stepped in as his replacement for the rest of their Rock Or Bust Tour.
-There were a few reports that Angus Young would continue the band with Axl as the official singer, but since there are now reports that Brian Johnson is back, there’s no official word on what’s going to happen.
+There were a few reports at the time that Angus Young would continue the band with Axl as the official singer, but after that initial stint, Brian returned and ‘DC released their 17th album Power Up in 2020.

 Ranting About Trump On Twitter (2018-Present)